agschwender/pilbox/README.md

 Signing
 =======

 In order to secure requests so that unknown third parties cannot easily use the resize service, the application can require that requests provide a signature.
 To enable this feature, set the `client_key` option.
-The signature is a hexadecimal digest of the concatenation of the query string and the client key using the md5 algorithm.
+The signature is a hexadecimal digest generated from the client key and the query string using the HMAC-SHA1 message authentication code (MAC) algorithm.
 The below python code provides an example implementation.

     import hashlib
+    import hmac

     def derive_signature(key, qs):
-        m = hashlib.md5()
+        m = hmac.new(key, None, hashlib.sha1)
         m.update(qs)
-        m.update(key)
         return m.hexdigest()

-The signature is passed to the application by appending the `sig` paramater to the query string; e.g. `x=1&y=2&z=3&sig=971cdc08caac8b9196862914d25fd3e4`.
+The signature is passed to the application by appending the `sig` paramater to the query string; e.g. `x=1&y=2&z=3&sig=c9516346abf62876b6345817dba2f9a0c797ef26`.
 Note, the application does not include the leading question mark when verifying the supplied signature.
 To verify your signature implementation, see the `pilbox.signature` command described in the [tools section](#tools).

 Tools
 =====